 Some folks apparently do use fertilizer.
 About as close as I get is to add a pinch of granules from a container of vegetable/flower fertilizer when I'm preparing the pot for a new aloe vera plant.
 If my plants look rather pale - going on yellow instead of green - which can happen in spring, when the hours of sunshine lengthen, and I may not be watering enough, I sometimes mix up a pitcher of water with a package of clear gelatin dissolved into it.
 (I read once in a magazine that this was a tip for when your plants needed more nitrogen to bring up their green colour.
 Sometimes I remember that).

-Because just straight garden soil can get impacted, I like to fill my containers with about half garden dirt, and half peat moss.
+Because just straight garden soil can get compacted, I like to fill my containers with about half garden dirt, and half peat moss.
 Then I stir these together for a good mix.
 I line them up and give each pot or container a good dash of water.
 Preferably rain water.

 Once I have a row of containers with dirt and peat moss ready, and the dashes of water doled out, I use a knife or an old kitchen spoon - or even my thumb - to create a hole in the soil mix of each container.
 Now it's time to pick up the or pull the babies, and gently set each one into its own new root hole.
 With my fingers I press the soil up firm around the base of the little plant, covering the root part snuggly.